Video & Media

 Common Challenges in Remote Dailies Review

-Remote collaboration became standard after 2020, and most productions now have at least some stakeholders reviewing footage from outside the physical production office.
-This shift exposed serious limitations in tools that were designed for document sharing, not professional video.
+Remote collaboration became standard during the pandemic, and most productions now have at least some stakeholders reviewing footage from outside the physical production office.
+This shift exposed limitations in tools that were designed for document sharing, not professional video.

 Bandwidth and Transfer Time

-Uploading 500GB of proxy files to a consumer cloud drive can take 8-12 hours on a typical production office internet connection.
+Uploading hundreds of gigabytes of proxy files to a consumer cloud drive can take many hours on a typical production office internet connection.
 If the upload fails or times out partway through, some services force you to restart from zero.
 Even when uploads complete, recipients face the same problem in reverse: downloading hundreds of gigabytes to watch footage is slow, fills up laptop storage, and creates version control nightmares when multiple cuts exist in different download folders.

 Playback Quality

 Standard cloud storage services treat video as just another file type.
 When you "preview" a video in Google Drive or Dropbox, the platform uses progressive download: it starts buffering from the beginning and plays what it has loaded.
-This works fine for short clips, but long-form footage (15+ minutes per clip) becomes unwatchable.
+This works fine for short clips, but long clips becomes unwatchable.
 Scrubbing to a specific timecode requires waiting for the entire file to buffer, which defeats the purpose of quick review.

 Security Exposure